-NOTE The alarm may not sound continuously.
-If the alarm stops, continue the evacuation and warn others who may attempt to enter the building after the alarm stops.
+NOTE: the building's fire alarm may not sound continuously.
+If the alarm stops, continue the evacuation and warn others who may attempt enter the building after the alarm stops.

-- Leave the building and move at least 100 feet away, leaving the driveways and walkways open for arriving police and fire equipment. - DO NOT enter building until given the all clear from the Fire Department. - Notify firefighters on the scene if you suspect someone may be trapped inside the building.
+- Leave the building and move at least 100 feet away, leaving the driveways and walkways open for arriving police and fire equipment. - DO NOT enter building until given the all clear from emergency personnel. - Notify firefighters on the scene if you suspect someone may be trapped inside the building or is refusing to leave.